Affect heuristic: Smoking

 Studies have looked at how the affect influences smoking behavior.
 Smokers tend to act experientially in the sense that they give little conscious thought to the risks before they start.
 It is usually as a result of affective responses in the moment that occur when seeing others partake in the behavior.
 Epstein (1995) found that there has been quite a bit of manipulation of consumers when it comes to packaging and marketing products.
 This is especially the case with tobacco companies.
 Research has shown that cigarette advertisements were designed to increase the positive affect associated with smoking and decrease the perceptions of risk.
 Therefore, seeing this advertisement could lead people astray to start smoking because of its induced appeal.
-In a study by Slovic et al. (2005), he released a survey to smokers in which he asked “If you had it to do all over again, would you start smoking?” and more than 85% of adult smokers and about 80% of young smokers (between the ages of 14-22) answered “No.” He found that most smokers, especially those that start at a younger age, do not take the time and think about how their future selves will perceive the risks associated with smoking.
+In a study by Slovic et al. (2005), he released a survey to smokers in which he asked “If you had it to do all over again, would you start smoking?” and more than 85% of adult smokers and about 80% of young smokers (between the ages of 14 and 22) answered “No.” He found that most smokers, especially those that start at a younger age, do not take the time and think about how their future selves will perceive the risks associated with smoking.
 Essentially, smokers give little conscious thought to smoking before they start and it is usually after they have started smoking and have become addicted that they learn new information about health risk.